 parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

-Faculty heard of the abuse and confrontation, and the two students were called into the headmaster’s office.
-There, they gave a report to a worker from child and family services with the headmaster and assistant headmaster present.
+Faculty heard of the abuse and confrontation, and these two students were called into the headmaster’s office.
+There, they were ordered to give a report to a worker from child and family services with the headmaster and assistant headmaster present.
 After answering questions, the students were excused and no further contact was ever made regarding the incident.

 The older of the two students was a boarding student at the time, living in Dr. Green dormitory.
 Following this meeting, Peter Regis soon began to stalk her in her dorm, circling the front lawn in his tractor in the early morning hours, looking up at her window.
 This student soon went to the headmaster, Steven L Hahn, to ask what would be done.
-He said essentially, “Nothing”.
+Surely, they too wanted all students to be safe.
+But, he said essentially, “Nothing”.

 Peter Regis again stalked the student in her dorm.
 The student had to wait for him to leave before she could safely start her school day.
 The student again went to Steve Hahn urging him that something be done, and again, he essentially said, “Nothing will be done”.

 By the end of that year, the student was informed that there would be no financial aid available for her return.
 The financial aid was still available for her sibling, who was allowed to return.
-Peter Regis was kept employed and this one student was forced to leave.
+The leaders of this school decided to keep the child molester, Peter Regis employed – and to remove this one student who continued to speak up.

-This student spent her junior year at public school, and Peter Regis stayed on campus.
-The student’s parents pleaded with the school that she be let back in for her senior year to graduate.
+This student spent her junior year at public school, and Peter Regis continued to roam the campus, without consequence.
+Nobody of conscience understood why.
+The student’s parents eventually pleaded with the school that she be let back in for her senior year to graduate.
 The student was permitted back on certain conditions; that she accept special restrictions, such as not being allowed to leave campus during the day.
 Amidst all this, the student decided that as soon as she was 18, she would run away from home.

 This student barely graduated from Lawrence Academy in 1996 and left for the west coast just weeks later.
-Peter Regis remained on campus.
+Peter Regis remained employed and living on campus.

 The student wrote letters from the west coast, urging him to remove the child molester and protect young people.
 In 1998, Peter Regis was still employed and the student returned again to the headmaster’s office.
 Steve Hahn gave the impression of caring about the situation and feigned willingness to consider right action.
 Nothing was done.